 Operation Tobacco Road

-• Days 2-5 progress along a centralized theme with various injects simulating real adversary tactics and techniques.
+Day 1 familiarization → Days 2–5 follow a centralized theme with injects and escalating difficulty.

 Across the board, these exercises serve two major purposes.
 First, they help to validate existing plans, policies, procedures, and capabilities.
 Testing how different organizations and agencies at all levels of government and in critical infrastructure sectors will collaborate in response to an emergency verifies that their plans will be effective when a real-world cybersecurity incident arises.
 Second, these exercises help participants identify resource requirements, capacity constraints, and potential areas for improvement.